bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 ### 17. ChromeDevTools

 [Chrome DevTools](https://developer.chrome.com/docs/devtools/) is the name for the web development tools built into the Google Chrome web browser.
-No need to download any programs or check if it’s got MacOS compatibility—just right click in the browser, choose “Inspect” and get stuck in.
+No need to download any programs or check if it's got MacOS compatibility—just right click in the browser, choose “Inspect” and get stuck in.

-It doesn’t have as many features as the other options on this list, but it does let you edit pages and diagnose problems with your sites.
-View and manipulate the DOM, change a page’s style sheets (CSS) or use it as a JavaScript debugger.
+It doesn't have as many features as the other options on this list, but it does let you edit pages and diagnose problems with your sites.
+View and manipulate the DOM, change a page's style sheets (CSS) or use it as a JavaScript debugger.

 ### 18. Svelte

 We love [Svelte](https://svelte.dev/) for two reasons.
-One, it just sounds awesome and two, it’s all about empowering folks to build their projects with \*way less code, \*which is something we’re passionate about here at Paperform.
+One, it just sounds awesome and two, it's all about empowering folks to build their projects with \*way less code, \*which is something we're passionate about here at Paperform.

-Technically, Svelte isn’t a framework or a library.
-It’s a “compiler”, and it’s gained quite a reputation in the web dev community for being one of the best frontend frameworks on the market.
-It’s lightweight, SEO-optimised and unlike tools like React or Vue, doesn’t require heavy browser processing.
+Technically, Svelte isn't a framework or a library.
+It's a “compiler”, and it's gained quite a reputation in the web dev community for being one of the best frontend frameworks on the market.
+It's lightweight, SEO-optimised and unlike tools like React or Vue, doesn't require heavy browser processing.

-Svelte’s “killer app” is that is has no virtual Dom.
-This means there’s considerably less re-renders of the UI, leading to a lightning fast experience.
+Svelte's “killer app” is that is has no virtual Dom.
+This means there's considerably less re-renders of the UI, leading to a lightning fast experience.
 Some devs will be put off by this, but it makes it an ideal option for beginners or smaller projects.

 ### 19. Ember

 [Ember.js](https://emberjs.com/) is an open-source JavaScript web framework released back in 2011.
-Since then it’s been adopted by a large chunk of the web dev community and it’s easy to see why—using it's simple and, whether you’re creating feature-rich apps or client-side websites, the user experience is seamless.
+Since then it's been adopted by a large chunk of the web dev community and it's easy to see why—using it's simple and, whether you're creating feature-rich apps or client-side websites, the user experience is seamless.

 Working with Ember is a “batteries included” experience.
 Out of the box you have all the tools to start building UIs that work on any device.
 The built-in development environment comes with fast rebuilds, auto-reload and a test runner.
 Ember Data also lets you set up asynchronous relationships and keep models up to date across your app, which is perfect for remote work.